The late 19th century and early 20th century were a good time to be an art dealer in Great Britain.

 Here again he was influenced by his dear “Aunt Augusta” — who, by the way, also happened to be Isabella Augusta, Lady Gregory, the grand dame of Irish literature.
 Inspired by her patriotic example, he decided he would improve the culture of the visual arts in Ireland.
 Which frankly, needed improvements.
-The 19th century had left Ireland both financially and culturally impoverished, as any Irish artist with a glimmer of talent fled Dublin for more enlightened shores.
+The Nineteenth Century had left Ireland both financially and culturally impoverished, as any Irish artist with a glimmer of talent fled Dublin for more enlightened shores.

 So his first efforts were directed towards improving the chronically underfunded Royal Hibernian Academy in Dublin.
 It had been around for almost eighty years without having any measurable effect on Ireland’s cultural life, and desperately needed infusions of new blood and cold hard cash.
 Lane’s assistance might just be what the Academy needed to break out of its funk.

 In 1902, he used the Academy’s galleries to stage a show of Old Masters on loan from Irish country houses.
 It was enormously popular, drawing huge audiences, bringing in much-needed money for the Academy, and winning numerous accolades for Lane, including a coveted appointment to the board of the National Galley of Ireland.
 It also won him a few enemies, mostly senior Academicians who felt Lane’s successes reflected poorly on their own failures.